-OCP Policy Policy Action Lead Partners 4.3(1)(f) Development of new comprehensive development zones to replace existing zones to reflect future land uses in accordance with the land use designations as identified on Schedule C , C1 and C2 of this plan.
-Organization RDEK Option A 4.3 (2)(b) OR Option B 4.3 (2)(b) & (c) Rezoning of the applicable subareas to support the inclusion of secondary suites as a permitted use within residential areas.
+OCP Policy Reference Policy Action Lead Organization Partners 4.3(1)(f) Development of new comprehensive development zones to replace existing zones in accordance with the future land use designations as identified on Schedule C, C1 and C2 of this plan.
+RDEK 4.3 (2)(b) Rezoning of the applicable subareas to support the inclusion of secondary suites as a permitted use within residential areas.
 RDEK 4.3 (3)(a) Undertaking a stand-alone public process to establish regulations and associated enforcement options for the Short Term Rentals of residential properties.
 RDEK 4.5 (5)(a) Development of a new comprehensive development zone for land designated as R-MU, Residential Mixed Use.
 RDEK 4.3 (6)(b) Rezoning process for Block E of District Lot 17003 to recognize the new Open Space, Recreation and Trails designation as identified within this plan.
 RDEK PMV 6.3 (2) Recognize the potential for amendments to the OCP in response to changes to recreational infrastructure within the Commercial Recreation Area as identified within the Mountain Master Plan.
-RDEK PMV 7.3 (4) Recognize the temporary nature of the walk-in campground adjacent to Toby Creek and future need for consideration of a similar amenity elsewhere within the plan area.
+RDEK PMV 7.3 (5) Recognize the temporary nature of the walk-in campground adjacent to Toby Creek and future need for consideration of a similar amenity elsewhere within the plan area.
 RDEK PMV 11.3 (4) Recognize the need to reassess the required day use / skier parking due to amendments to the Mountain Master Plan.
 RDEK PMV 13.2 (3)(f) Expansion of the Fire Protection Area for the Trappers Ridge subarea.
 RDEK 16.3 (8) Update community greenhouse gas emissions reduction targets, objectives and policies.
 RDEK